CSC207-2022F-UofT/course-project-npcs-ratemyuoft-project/README.md

 # course-project-npcs-ratemyuoft-project
 course-project-npcs-ratemyuoft-project created by GitHub Classroom

+KenanBogopa(Elang Bogopa on Quercus) Updates to Leave Review Class.

 Update 11/28/22

 I have created my UseCase classes, InterfaceAdapters and added required methods to my entities of interest.